galaxy-iuc/standards/docs/best_practices/tool_xml.rst

     <tool id="rgTF" name="Tool Factory" version="1.11">

-and have to be incremented with each change of the wrapper (except for cosmetic modifications).
+and should be incremented with each change of the wrapper that is released to the Tool Shed (except for cosmetic modifications).

 Tool ids
 --------